Leslie Dale Martin: Early life

 Martin was born on April 24, 1967, in Shreveport, Louisiana.
-In 1984, he pulled a knife on his 14-year-old sister and raped her.
+In 1984, Martin raped his 14-year-old sister at knifepoint.
 He was convicted of sexual battery and was sentenced to ten years in prison.
 He was released in early 1990.

 Murder

 On the evening of June 20, 1991, Martin and a friend, Michael Roland, went to a lounge in Lake Charles, Louisiana.
 At the lounge, they met 19-year-old Christina Burgin, a student at McNeese State University.
 Roland and Burgin knew each other and he introduced her to Martin.
 The two were seen dancing together that night and sharing alcoholic drinks.
 In the early hours of June 21, Burgin asked Martin for a lift home and they were last seen leaving the lounge together.
 Burgin was not seen alive again after.

 Martin drove with Burgin in his truck and parked up on a dirt road in Iowa.
 Burgin, who was heavily intoxicated, was then raped by Martin in his truck.
 After the sexual assault, Burgin threatened to report him to the police for rape.
 Fearing a return to jail, Martin then choked her in his truck with his hands.
 He then pulled her out of the vehicle and strangled her with a rope, placed a board over her neck, and jumped on it several times until she died.
 He then cut her eyes out with a knife so she could not identify him.
+In the past, Martin had repeatedly said he would never go back to prison.
+He said he killed Christina so she would "not complain."

 Two weeks later, the decomposed body of Burgin was discovered in a shed in Iowa.
 She was found with a rope around her neck and a wooden board with blood on it was found nearby.